-Riverside City College believes that learning not only encompasses the knowledge of discrete facts and concepts but also the demonstration of ability to integrate facts and concepts in critical, creative, and practical ways.
+Riverside City College believes that learning not only encompasses the knowledge of discrete facts and concepts but also the demonstration of the ability to integrate facts and concepts in critical, creative, and practical ways.

 Instructional assessment is conducted simultaneously at many different levels throughout the college.
 At the foundational level, classroom assessment is done by individual faculty within the context of individual classes.
 Formal and informal evidence of learning is collected and assessed.
-The results of assessment are used to inform conversations and activities focused on improving student learning.
+The results of the assessment are used to inform conversations and activities focused on improving student learning.

 - Institution-level Assessment

 - General Education Assessment

 Non-instructional assessment is conducted at the unit level using Service Area Outcomes (SAO’s).
 As with instructional assessment, evidence of progress for each SAO should be collected and assessed.
 The results of these assessment activities should inform improvement conversations at the unit, department, discipline, and College levels and provide evidence-based metrics which can be used to evaluate the effectiveness of processes and services.